sazk07/ORNATE-Optimized-Keyboard-Layout-Project/README.md

 ## What's wrong with Qwerty and the standard layout? ##

 So many things:
+* It places very rare letters in the best positions, so your fingers have to move a lot more.
+* It suffers from a high same finger ratio that slows down typing and increases strain.
+* It allows for very long sequences of letters with the same hand (e.g. "sweaterdresses")
+* It suffers from an extremely high ratio of home-row-jumping sequences (e.g. "minimum")
 * The most frequently typed keys are scattered around the edges of keyboard.
 Letters that are infrequently typed (e.g. J and K) are in prime positions!
 * The two most common consonants in English, T and N, require diagonal stretches from the keyboard's home position.
 * There are frequent, difficult combinations of letters such as DE and LO because these are typically typed with the same finger.
 For example, try typing 'Lollipop' with a Qwerty keyboard.